oracle/python-oracledb/doc/src/user_guide/aq.rst

 - The JSON payload requires Oracle Client libraries 21c (or later) and Oracle Database 21c (or later).

+JSON and JMS payloads, array message queuing and dequeuing operations, and :ref:`Recipient Lists <reciplists>` are only supported in python-oracledb :ref:`Thick mode <enablingthick>`.

-There are examples of AQ Classic Queues in the `GitHub examples
+There are examples of AQ Classic Queues in the `GitHub samples
 <https://github.com/oracle/python-oracledb/tree/main/samples>`__ directory.

 **Transactional Event Queue Support**

+Transactional Event Queues are only supported in python-oracledb :ref:`Thick mode <enablingthick>`.

 - RAW and named Oracle object payloads are supported for single and array message enqueuing and dequeuing when using Oracle Client 19c (or later) and